-In my view, the circumstances ought reasonably to have caused Carey to take a closer look at the business it was receiving from Firm C. And if it had looked at the information available then I think it would have also seen that Mr S earnt around £22,000-28,000 per year, with no surplus income or savings.
-He was transferring all his existing private pension monies (aside from state pension) to the SIPP.
-And Mr S doesn't appear to have much, if any, previous investment experience and he didn't work in finance or pensions.
-These details don't support that Mr S would be independently making the decision to switch his pension, while understanding the implications of this.
+In my view, the circumstances ought reasonably to have caused Carey to take a closer look at the business it was receiving from Firm C. And if it had looked at the information available then I think it would have also seen that Ms T was employed, she didn't appear to have much, if any, previously investment experience, she didn't appear to work in finance or pensions and these details don't support that she'd be independently making the decision to switch her pension and waive her cancellation rights while understanding the implications of this.

-This is consistent with Mr S' testimony that he was advised to do so and given pre-drafted wording by the unregulated parties, including Firm B - who, in my experience, it seems that most, if not all, of the customers introduced to Carey by Firm C communicated with in reality.
-And, as set out above, in other similar cases against Carey with our Service involving the same unregulated firms and similar investments made via Firm D, I've seen evidence from the time which supports that most customers were told what to write by Firm B, for example, in their handwritten statement on their SIPP application and in their investment instructions to Firm D.
+This is consistent with Ms T's testimony that she was advised to do so and told what to say and do in correspondence and communications by the unregulated parties, particularly Firm B - who, in my experience, it seems that most, if not all, of the customers introduced to Carey by Firm C communicated with in reality.
+And, as set out above, in other similar cases against Carey with our Service involving the same unregulated firms and similar investments made via Firm D, I've seen evidence from the time which supports that customers were told what to write by Firm B, for example, in their handwritten statement on their SIPP application and in their investment instructions to Firm D. And Ms T's instructions were similar to, if not the same, as these.